TheNotary/arduino-lcd_trinket_test/README.md

 ## Device Operation

-Just start it, and push the buttons to print different stuff to the screen.
+Start it and push the buttons to move the string 'hello' around on the screen.
+Select turns off the backlight.

 ## Trouble Shooting